Hannibalony/medikom/README.md

 # medikom

-simple GUI program for organizing tasks and information
+simple GUI program for organizing tasks and information in German

 ## INSTALLATION